Australian Shepherd Golden Retriever Mix

 Exercise is usually part of training since your puppy won’t engage in any dog training if you don’t give it sufficient exercise.
 Still, these two things are done separately.

-In the case of Golden Retriever Australian Shepherd Mixes, you won’t be having many problems with dog training because they pretty much obey whatever their master tells them to do, given that they are provided with their essential circumstances.
+In the case of Golden Retriever Australian Shepherd Mixes, you won’t have many problems with dog training because they pretty much obey whatever their master tells them to do, given that they are provided with their essential circumstances.

-However, to be able to take advantage of the dog’s loyalty to its owner, you need to start training your dog as early as the time you to bring it home either from a pet shop or a breeder.
+However, to be able to take advantage of the dog’s loyalty to its owner, you need to start training your dog as early as the time you bring it home, either from a pet shop or a breeder.

-The first thing you need to do is let the dog become acquainted with the environment since these types of dogs have hunting instincts.
+First, you need tolet the dog become acquainted with the environment since these types of dogs have hunting instincts.

-If you have other pets at home, it would be best to let your Golden Retriever crossbreed with Australian Shepherd mingle with them.
+If you have other pets at home, it would be best to let your Golden Retriever crossbreed with an Australian Shepherd mingle with them.
 Let them play with each other.
 This will give the animals sufficient time to get to know each other.
 You might even want to walk your dog around the neighborhood.
-The reason for this is to familiarize your dog not only with the surroundings but also your neighbors so that when someone visits your home, your puppy will not think of them as trespassers.
+The reason for this is to familiarize your dog with the surroundings and your neighbors so that when someone visits your home, your puppy will not think of them as trespassers.

 Once you have done that, you should invest your time in teaching these simple training tricks: